-The Inov-8 Bare-XF is best suited to gym workouts, cross training, and especially for rope climbing with its innovative Rope-Tec grip along the inside and outside of the shoe.
+The Inov-8 Bare-XF is best suited to gym workouts, cross-training, and especially for rope climbing with its innovative Rope-Tec grip along the inside and outside of the shoe.

-At $110, this shoe is a little more expensive than some of the barefoot shoes we tested, and it is less versatile.
+This shoe is a little more expensive than some of the barefoot shoes we tested, and it is less versatile.
 It is not the best value as such, but if you do a lot of gym workouts and cross training, and you're looking for an excellent minimalist shoe for that, this pair will hold up for a long time and perform to a very high standard.

-The women's Inov-8 Bare-XF 210 V2 cross training shoes are at home in the gym and while scaling a rope.
+The women's Inov-8 Bare-XF 210 V2 cross-training shoes are at home in the gym and while scaling a rope.
 They breathe well enough for lower-end aerobic activities and are durable in all the right places for gym-related activities.
 These were also a very enjoyable pair of shoes to wear casually around town if you like an athletic look.

 — Lyra Pierotti